-Successful completion of the Educator Preparation Program at CCCK involves academic, emotional and spiritual maturity.
+Successful completion of the Teacher Preparation Program at CCCK involves academic, emotional and spiritual maturity.
 Candidates must demonstrate their teaching proficiency through successfully completing a comprehensive, professional classroom experience.
-The Clinical Teaching Experience will consist of a minimum of 14 weeks supervised classroom participation.
-The STE Seminar will be a part of the course, involving a minimum of four sessions on campus, meeting with other STE participants and educational faculty.
+Student teaching involves the candidate performing the duties of a professional classroom instructor in an assigned school.
+Candidates will serve in that capacity for a minimum of 14 weeks under the supervision of the local school and a college appointee.
+Students will plan and teach lessons, assess students' progress, supervise classroom activities, and participate in the overall school program.
+The STE seminar portion of the course will involve the candidate returning to campus for a minimum of four discussion sessions with teacher education personnel and other candidates.